GabeTheCoder/grind-jsx/readme.md

 Grind JSX is a thing.
 Gonna put info here soon and make a readme that doesn't suck.
 Also to be fair, this is WIP AF at this point.

+## Installation

+You should know this.
+If not though, it's `npm install grind-jsx`.

 ## Usage

 ### Migrating React Components